MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 ### `std::barrier`

 [`std::barrier`](https://en.cppreference.com/w/cpp/thread/barrier) allows a set of threads to wait until they all reach the same point in the program.
 Entering the wait happens-before exiting the wait across all threads, thus providing synchronisation.
-This mechanism can be useful to synchronise different phases of parallel work which can't overlap.
+This mechanism can be useful to synchronise different phases of parallel work which should not overlap.
 For example, threads might produce results which are subsequently read by other threads (in a many-to-many fashion), requiring synchronisation between all threads.

 ### A Note on `volatile`